MCL Tear Treatment in Breckenridge Hills, MO

 Diagnosing an MCL Tear in Breckenridge Hills, MO

-Diagnosing an MCL tear usually requires a physical exam and may involve imaging tests like MRI or X-ray to determine the injury’s extent.
-At Axes Physical Therapy, we provide complimentary injury screenings in Breckenridge Hills, MO.
-With Direct Access Physical Therapy, you are able to be evaluated and begin recovery without needing a physician’s referral.
+Diagnosing an MCL tear often includes a physical exam and possibly MRI or X-ray imaging to verify the injury’s severity.
+At Axes Physical Therapy, we have free injury evaluations in Breckenridge Hills, MO.
+With Direct Access Physical Therapy, you can be assessed and start recovery without a referral from a doctor.

 Treatment Options in Breckenridge Hills, MO for MCL Tears